savman65/Crisp/README.md

 azcopy copy "https://crispsadsavitz.blob.core.windows.net/parquet/$parquetFile?$saskey" .

 ```

-## Python image description:
-The python image is a script running on an infinite loop that polls the storage account on a specified interval, then uses a simple name comparison to assess if new csv blobs have been added to the storage account's "csv" container, at which point it will convert those new csv blobs to parquet and then push the parquet blobs up to the storage account's "parquet" container.

-Note: the blob_files directory (which is a script dependancy) contains a placeholder file because without it, the folder wouldn't get copied to the container

 ## Some Todo items I thought of
 - an "event-based" trigger for the application to do parquet conversions so we can remove the naiive logic in the python script